magento/knowledge-base/src/troubleshooting/miscellaneous/unable-to-log-in-to-support-or-cloud-project.md

 ## Solution

-You may log in to the account with a) an existing Adobe corporate/personal account or b) if you do not have an Adobe account, create one with the same email address.
+You may log in to the account with:

+- An existing Adobe corporate/personal account.
+- If you do not have an Adobe account, create one with the same email address.

 For steps refer to [Commerce Identity Manager](https://experienceleague.adobe.com/docs/commerce-admin/start/commerce-account/commerce-identity-manager.html?lang=en) in Adobe Experience League.